tpmst/react-it-devices/README.md

 For detailed documentation, refer to the API source code comments.

 ## Adding a Printer
-For adding a Printer take a look into a m two reposetorys for kyocera printer:
+For adding a Printer take a look into my two reposetorys for kyocera printer:
 1. https://github.com/tpmst/read-printer-tonerlevel-kyocera
 2. https://github.com/tpmst/read-printer-counts-kyocera